nickclaeboe/scratchOpz/README.md

 # scratchOpz
+A full library & repository for the housing and collection of useful scripts found, written and/or customized to fit my daily use and needs.

+# Languages #
+HTML, CSS, jQUERY, PHP, JAVASCRIPT, jSON, ETC.

+# CONTENTS #
-# Code, Snippets, Scripts and Helpers for daliy web development and use.
+Code, Snippets, Scripts and Helpers for daliy web development and use.

-# HTML, CSS, jQUERY, PHP, JAVASCRIPT, jSON, ETC.
-Various codes and snippets for use

-### CONTENTS ###